Keeping reusable coffee cups on the menu

 The customer enjoys coffee in their favourite reusable coffee cup and reduces single-use cups.
 High five to you!

-We need businesses to make reusables mainstream again, so that’s why we’re asking them to pledge to re-introduce reusables in time for Plastic Free July.
-And to tell us on social via #ContactlessCoffee so we can offer support and encouragement.
+We need businesses to make reusables mainstream again, so that’s why we’re asking them to pledge to re-introduce reusables and to tell us on social via #ContactlessCoffee so we can offer support and encouragement.

 We’ll be working closely with Better Food and others over the coming weeks, to continue to support businesses get back up on their feet in the safest, most responsible way and in alignment with Government guidance.
 Part of this campaign will be establishing an Action Group on Reusables to continue to provide guidance based on facts, not fear.